Lymphocytic choriomeningitis: Other animals

-Although the house mouse (Mus musculus) is the primary reservoir host for LCMV, it is also often found in the wood mouse (Apodemus sylvaticus) and the yellow-necked mouse (Apodemus flavicollis).
-Hamster populations can act as reservoir hosts.
-Other rodents including guinea pigs, rats and chinchillas can be infected but do not appear to maintain the virus.
-LCMV has been shown to cause illness in New World primates such as macaques, marmosets and tamarins.
-Infections have also been reported in rabbits, dogs and pigs.
-After experimental inoculation, the incubation period in adult mice is 5 to 6 days.
-Congenitally or neonatally infected mice and hamsters do not become symptomatic for several months or longer.
+It can be found in different species of mice.

 Mice

 A study conducted by John Hotchin and Heribert Weigand, of the New York State Department of Health, concluded, "The age of the mouse when first exposed to the virus determines its immune response."
 If LCMV infection occurs in utero or within the first few hours of life, during the immunologically unresponsive period, the mouse will develop immune tolerance.
 The virus will continue to proliferate for an indefinite time.
 However, if a mouse is infected after the neonatal period, when the immune system is responsive, the immune response is active.
 This immunological conflict can result in one of three ways; immunological paralysis, significant or complete suppression of virus with immunity to reinfection, or death.
 Mice that are infected after the neonatal period often pass through a "runt" stage, which may last for several weeks.
 Clinical symptoms include excitability, weight loss, and severe retardation of growth and hair development.
 In general, as the period of time between birth and inoculation decreases, less disease and mortality occurs.

-Post mortem lesions in mice show signs of hepatomegaly, splenomegaly, lymphadenopathy, and swollen or shrunken and pitted kidneys due to glomerulonephritis.
-Histological findings in persistently infected mice often show chronic glomerulonephritis.
-In these mice, and some hamsters, vasculitis and lymphocytic infiltrates in many organs and tissues including the liver, spleen, lung, kidneys, pancreas, blood vessels, meninges and brain are present.